ChristianJoohs/Argon2-passwordgenerator/README.md

 In conclusion, as far as I know this is a hashing algorithm that makes the brute force way of attacking impossible.
 Of course your password can still get leaked, your keyboard input can be tracked, your clipboard can be read out and many things more.

 But even if your (hashed) password got leaked, it is still impossible to get your (unhashed) masterpassword from it.
 So you can just keep using it.
-And you can change the leaked hashed password quickly by just appending a "1" to your unhashed masterpassword or salt (see section "Example").
+And you can change the leaked hashed password quickly by just appending a "1" to your unhashed masterpassword or salt (see section "Examples").

 I, however, still recommend the usage of a password manager (like KeePass) to store at least your salts, or maybe even the hashed passwords.
 You could even write your salts on a piece of paper and put it on your desk.
 Without the masterpassword, every attacker needs to brute force and therefore has to use the Argon2 hashing algorithm which you made very slow.